nikilteja215/handson-8-spark-sql-and-dataframes-nikilteja15/README.md

 - **Extract Hashtags**: Split the `Hashtags` column and flatten it into individual hashtag entries.
 - **Count Frequency**: Count how often each hashtag appears.
 - **Find Top Hashtags**: Identify the top 10 most frequently used hashtags.

+ **Process:**
+  - Split comma-separated hashtags
+  - Flatten using `explode`
+  - Aggregate and sort by frequency

 **Expected Outcome:**